Radoslav Rochallyi: Writing style and philosophy

+The theme of freedom

-In an interview in the literary magazine Tiny spoon, he claims that all the free decisions we have made and will make are determined by the mathematical nature of reality.
-Art and unconditional love are the only ways to turn your back on determinism, at least for a while.
+In an interview in the literary magazine Tiny spoon, he said human decisions are determined by the mathematical nature of reality.
+Art and unconditional love are ways to resist determinism, at least for a while.

+In his 2025 essay "Deterministic Poetry," published in Denver Quarterly Vol. 60 No. 1 (p.
+90–95), Rochallyi writes: "Perhaps more subversively, all that we characterize as freedom is a complicated result of a structure whose totality nobody is able to witness in full," adding that "Freedom lies not only in designing a system but also in knowing when to disrupt it. [...]
+Thus, the poet must be both architect and saboteur, writing the law and choosing its precise breach."

+This dual role of "architect and saboteur" is reflected in Rochallyi's systematic approach to creation.
+He treats poems and paintings as rigorous systems of thought, specifically through his development of "TORQ!" an axiomatic framework.

 Golden Ratio Poetry

 Rochallyi used an experimental poetic form of the golden ratio around 2012.

 It follows a strict structure based on the golden number 1.618033 in syllables.
 Typically represented in the form of six lines, 1/6/1/8 / (0) / 3/3 - with so many words or syllables on the line that correspond to the golden number.
 The only limitation of poetry according to the golden number is the number of words or syllables followed by the sequence number 1.618033.
 The Greek letter Phi represents the golden ratio.
 Its value is 1.618034.
 In Golden Divine collection (2015), he tried to link poetry with Fi (φ) and hence the number 1,618034 in non-graphical form and with a golden section in its graphic form.

 Schmidt argues that his Golden Divine is a prototype of formal fundamentalism in poetry, employing a restriction according to the Greek letter phi.

 The only limitation of "Golden Ratio Poetry" is that the number of words or syllables follows the sequence of digits in 1.618034.
 Sarah Glaz of the Department of Mathematics, University of Connecticut wrote that although the decimal expansion of any irrational number is infinite, the counting pattern in the poem uses only an approximation of the number itself, so R. Rochallyi used a modified decimal expansion of ɸ as the number of words or syllables per line of his poems.
 Specifically, he stopped at the 6th decimal place and rounded the last number from 3 to 4.